WhiteAccounting/slate/source/index.html.md

 White expects the API key to be included in each API request along with the `white_name` of your organization:

 `
- X-Entity-Token: YourApiKey
+ X-Entity-Token: UserApiKey
- X-Entity-White-Name: white_name
+ X-Entity-White-Name: company_white_name
 `

 <aside class="notice">
-You must replace <code>YourApiKey</code> with your personal API key.
+You must replace <code>UserApiKey</code> with your personal API key.
-You must replace <code>white_name</code> with the unique name of your organization in White.
+You must replace <code>company_white_name</code> with the unique name of your organization in White.
 </aside>